Steve Toth: 2016 congressional campaign

+Steve Toth announcing his campaign for Congress at Grace Woodlands Church in Spring, Texas on July 15, 2025.

 In November 2015, Toth announced his candidacy for Texas's 8th congressional district seat held at the time by Kevin Brady.
 In January 2016, Toth received the endorsement of all Tea Party organizations in Montgomery County, Texas.
 Professor Jones of Rice University stated: "Toth is certainly a more credible challenger than the typical Republican gadfly who is unknown and unfunded."

-In the March 1, primary, Toth and two fellow challengers held incumbent Brady to 53 percent of the vote.
+In the March 1 primary, Toth and two fellow challengers held incumbent Brady to 53 percent of the vote.
 In 2014, Brady had received 68 percent of the vote in the primary.
 In 2016, Brady prevailed with 64,745 votes (53.4 percent) to Toth's 45,298 (37.4 percent).
 Two other candidates held the remaining 9.2 percent of the ballots cast.
 During the primary, Toth and the two other challengers (Craig McMichael and Andre Dean) had an informal détente among themselves.
-As all three were politically to the right of Representative Brady, and believing none of them would win an outright majority of votes cast their immediate goal was to force a runoff.
-Their hope was that then the top vote-getter among themselves would face off and defeat Brady for the nomination, but Brady did get over 50% of the vote, avoiding a runoff.
+As all three were politically to the right of Representative Brady, and believing none of them would win an outright majority of votes cast, their immediate goal was to force a runoff.
+They hoped that then the top vote-getter among themselves would face off and defeat Brady for the nomination, but Brady did get over 50% of the vote, avoiding a runoff.

 Toth spent $89,325 on the primary.
 Brady spent over $1.5 million on the primary.
 Toth criticized Brady for compromising too often with President Obama, supporting the omnibus federal budget bill, and voting to revive the U.S. Export-Import Bank.
 Toth had support from Tea Party groups.
 Brady received significant support from the business wing of the Republican Party.
-FEC filings show leading up to the primary and general elections he received campaign contributions from the following industries: Oil and gas $401K, healthcare $367K, insurance $302K, securities and investments $269K, and pharmaceuticals $261K.
+FEC filings show that, leading up to the primary and general elections, he received campaign contributions from the following industries: Oil and gas $401K, healthcare $367K, insurance $302K, securities and investments $269K, and pharmaceuticals $261K.